Alfresco/acs-packaging/docs/query-accelerator.md

 tableA, version 3, INPROGRESS
 tableA, version 4, NEW

-Each status should only appear at most most for a given table, i.e. a table cannot have two “LIVE” versions.
+Each status should only appear at most once for a given table, i.e. a table cannot have two “LIVE” versions.
 The transition from NEW to INPROGRESS would normally happen almost immediately.
 The query set cache contains all versions including obsolete and in-progress versions.
 This is to allow the “maintain table population” process to begin without having to wait for the initial table population to complete.